Leslie Coleman: Return to Canada

 In 1925 Coleman briefly returned to Canada due to ill health to take up a position in the Toronto University department of botany.
 In 1927 a part-time position of plant pathologist in Ontario was created.
 He worked briefly on the dead arm of grapes caused by Cryptosporella viticola.
 Coleman did not continue for long and resigned to return to India.
 In 1929 he published a report on the work done in Mysore and how it compared with the recommendations made by the Royal Commission on Agriculture in India.
 Coleman was made Companion of the Order of the Indian Empire in 1931.
-Working again for a few years in Mysore, Coleman retired from his position as Director of Agriculture in 1934 and left India to work at Toronto University, teaching and researching genetics.
+After working for three more years in Mysore, Coleman retired, following repeated attacks of amoebic dysentery, from his position as Director of Agriculture.
+Returning to Canada he began to work at the University of Toronto, teaching and researching genetics.
 He worked on the cytology of Gasteria and Allium in 1936.
 In 1948 he studied the cytology of a grasshopper.

+India revisted

+Towards the end of 1953, Coleman visited Karnataka privately, but upon hearing of the visit, the then chief minister Kengal Hanumanthaiah declared him a state guest and organized a tour of Karnataka to examine the state of agriculture and to visit the places where he had worked.
+He was welcomed in the places where he worked, and attended a number of special events held in his honour.
+At the end of his trip he submitted a report of his observations and suggestions for improvement to agriculture.
+Shortly after returning to Canada in 1954, while driving to his lab in Saanichton through dense fog, his car hit a culvert and he was killed.

+Family and personal life

 Coleman was married twice.
-His first wife Mary MacDonald Urquhart (born Oct 19, 1882) died on May 10, 1918 in the Biligirirangan Hills from diabetes and was buried in the Honnametti estate of R.C.
+His met his first wife Mary "May" MacDonald Urquhart (born Oct 19, 1882), daughter of a local physician, when she was a student at the University of Toronto and married her shortly before leaving to India.
+She died on May 10, 1918, in the Biligirirangan Hills from diabetes and was buried in the Attikan estate of R.C.
 Morris.
-They had a son John Urquhart Coleman.
-Coleman married Phebe Ropes (born 1890), daughter of Willis H. Ropes of Danvers, Massachusetts, an artist trained in Boston, on 23 May 1923.
-They had two daughters and a son, also Leslie (1926-2019), who became a professor of geology at the University of Saskatchewan.
-Towards the end of 1953 Coleman visited Karnataka privately, but on hearing about his visit, the then chief minister Kengal Hanumanthaiah declared him a state guest and organized a tour of Karnataka to examine the state of agriculture and to visit the places where he had worked.
-Shortly after returning to Canada in 1954, while driving to his lab in Saanichton through dense fog, his car hit a culvert and he was killed.
+They had a son John Urquhart Coleman (1909-1980) who became a physician.
+Coleman married Phebe Ropes (1890-1946), daughter of Willis H. Ropes of Danvers, Massachusetts, an artist trained in Boston, on 23 May 1923.
+They had two daughters Louisa (1925-?) and Ann (1935-2016); and a son, also Leslie (1926-2019), who became a professor of geology at the University of Saskatchewan.

+Coleman was described as an agnostic by his son Leslie.
+He was critical of all religions and when invited to speak once at Victoria he declared that "reincarnation makes as much sense as the doctrine of the Virgin Birth".